Wastewater Treatment Plants

 Wastewater Treatment Plant

 The Martinez IV Wastewater Treatment Plant services development in Eastern Bexar County approximately serving 6,700 customers.
 Martinez IV began operations in April 2019 with a permitted flow of 0.25 MGD.
-The final permit is for 2.0 MGD.
+An expansion of this treatment plant in 2023 increased the permitted flow to 2.0 MGD.

 Location of Customers Served